 To be honest, when Stan lost all the Disney and Marvel content (funnily enough to Disney+), it lost a bit of its status but it does have a huge library of content to scroll through, save to your list and then never get around to watching.
 Their original content doesn’t hold a bar to Netflix but the library of older shows makes it worth at least a free trial.

 The next stage in Disney’s plan to take over the world.
 In a decade we will be using our DisneyDollars to pay for our DisneyFuel before getting lunch at McDisney’s.
 Disney has an incredible library, with all the Star Wars, Marvel, Pixar and of course the Disney library.
-The only downside, as one of the newer services, is the lack of original stuff.
-I mean there is Mandalorian, which is epic, but that is about it.
-They have big plans for this, especially with Marvel and Star Wars, so this will be a staple in the future.
+There are some epic original content shows here, with The Mandolorian, Wandavision, Loki and much, much more.
+They also added ‘Star’ as a new channel recently which is a whole catalogue of random old TV and movie content.

 Prime Video $6.99 a month